 A few months ago, I saw someone say that it’s better to hide all of the struggles on the road to your success, so it looks as though you did it all on the first try.
 I unfollowed the fuck ass on Twitter as that is the stupidest shit in life.
 That is not real life, or at the very least, not everyone’s life.

 I’m not even sure if publishing this was the smartest thing.
-I question a lot of the frank behavior I’ve engaged in lately.
+I question a lot of the audacious behavior I’ve engaged in lately.
 Say, as early as today.
 Then again, I know I needed to get this out.
 If not for anyone else, for me.

 I carry a lot with me and it’s time I truly learn to let go.
 Maybe it’ll help someone.
 Maybe it won’t.
 Maybe someone will try and use someone of this against me in the future.
 Should they, you know, good luck with that.